annaymj/DV_FinalProject/00 Doc/DV_FinalProject.md

 *********
 **Figure: C Value in Different Animal Groups**

+Method:

+1. Use the barrel button to load all 5 tables from oracle database.

+2. Drag C Val to Rows for each table, in Show Me choose box-and-whisker plot

+3. Create a new dashboard

+4. Drag each C value box-and-whisker plot to dashboard, and add a name to dashboard

 ![](./C_Vals.png)

+From this figure, we can see that C value differs a lot among all five animal groups.

+The Amphibian group shows the widest distribution of C values.

+The Bird group shows the narrowest distribution of C values.

 *********
 **Figure: Median C Value and Number of Records in Mammal Orders**